KavyaVelaga1/Excel_Consumer-complaints/README.md

 The analysis includes pivot tables and dashboards that provide insights into the above questions.
 The dashboards offer a visual representation of trends and distributions in consumer complaints across various dimensions.

+## Accessing the Data and Analysis

+You can access the raw data file and the corresponding pivot tables and dashboards in this repository.

+1. Go to the `consumer complaints` folder in this repository.
+2. Download the raw **Excel** data file (e.g., `consumer_complaints.xlsx`).
+3. View the pivot tables and dashboards that are built based on this data.

+These files are designed to offer in-depth analysis of the consumer complaints data.

 ---